KeysonRaphael/Viewers/docs/v1/connecting-to-image-archives/google-cloud-healthcare.md

 ## Run the viewer with your OAuth Client ID

 1. Open the `config/oidc-googleCloud.json` file and change `YOURCLIENTID` to your Client ID value.
-1. Run the OHIF Viewer using the oidc-googleCloud.json configuration file
+1. Run the mConnect Viewer using the oidc-googleCloud.json configuration file

 ````bash
 cd OHIFViewer